Discobots-1104A/2020-2021-bionic-beaver/README.md

 ## Contents

 This is Discobots 1104A's source code for the VEX VRC 2020-2021 Season: Change Up.
-The code we write is in C++.
-Most of the PROS kernel, however, is written in C.
+Most of the code is written in C++.
+The main kernel is primarily written in C, though there is a C++ wrapper for it.
-The current version of PROS used in this program is [`v3.3.0`](https://github.com/purduesigbots/pros/releases/tag/3.3.0).
+The current version of PROS used in this program is [`v3.3.1`](https://github.com/purduesigbots/pros/releases/tag/3.3.1).

 ## Cloning